Sallie Bingham

 • Contact

-You are here: Home / New Mexico / Black Pip in the First Snowfall
+You are here: Home / Writing / Black Pip in the First Snowfall

 Black Pip in the First Snowfall

-October 25th, 2015 by Sallie Bingham in New Mexico, Women, Writing 2 Comments
+October 25th, 2015 by Sallie Bingham in Writing, New Mexico, Women 2 Comments

 Black PipWinter comes early here in the southern Rockies.
 Nearly always we have our first snow by Halloween, and this year it came ten days early, leading us to hope for the kind of snowpack we had years ago which might lessen next summer’s terrifying drought.